 - We store your personal data on a secure server, access to the server is restricted to a limited number of staff;

 - Manual files are kept in locked filing cabinets in staff offices.
-There are no files in public areas and the offices are locked every evening;
+There are no files in public areas and the offices are locked when unoccupied;

 - Access to computer systems is password protected;